-- Easy access or prominent locations (i.e., Amazon one-click)
+- Easy access or prominent locations (i.e., Amazon 1-click)

-- Pre-populate data (name at least!) and autocomplete (e.g., Address Autocomplete)
+- Pre-populate data and autocomplete (e.g., Address Autocomplete)

 - Allow them to click or tap instead of type (e.g., social logins)

-- Talk instead of type (quite popular for Chinese people because typing takes forever; e.g., Facebook audio messages, Google audio search)
+- Talk instead of type (quite popular for Chinese people because typing takes forever; e.g., Facebook Voice Messages)

 - Reduce clicks required for workflows

-- Reduce choices – I highly recommend reading Paradox of Choice
+- Reduce choices – I highly recommend reading The Paradox of Choice

 - Free trials and no credit card requirements